 Depending on your situation, SPT will recommend the right solution for your needs.
 We believe that the value we provide is the most important part of our relationship with our clients, so you can count on us for a fair and honest recommendation.

 Clog removal is another area where hydro jetting excels.
-The system’s nozzle includes forward-facing jets that pulverize clogs in seconds, for fast and complete removal of the obstruction.
+The system’s nozzle includes forward-and rear facing jets that pulverize clogs in seconds, for fast and complete removal of the obstruction.
 There are no large leftover fragments that travel further down the pipe and jam again.
 Instead, only tiny particles remain that rinse into the sewer main with the water, and the obstruction is completely gone.

 Another important use of hydro jetting is for scouring away rust and corrosion that have formed in the interior of the pipe.
 When properly directed, the jets remove the flakes and dust that indicate oxidation, a common problem that eventually leads to pipe deterioration and collapse.
 Hydro jetting easily removes areas of corrosion, even if they’re buried deep in the sewer system.

-When you have your pipes cleaned with hydro jetting by SPT, you enjoy several long-term benefits that may not be obvious but have been consistently seen by our customers.
-The most common one is improved sewer flow in older homes and business structures.
-With the pipes instantly returned to like-new condition, sewage and waste flow out rapidly and cleanly.
-You no longer have to wait minutes while your sink drains or your tub empties, leaving messy residue that you’ll have to clean afterward.
+When you have your pipes cleaned with hydro jetting by the pipe repair specialists at SPT, you enjoy several long-term benefits that may not be obvious but have been consistently seen by our customers.
+The most common one is an improved sewer flow in older homes and business structures.
+With the pipes instantly returned to a like-new condition, sewage and waste flow out rapidly and cleanly.
+You no longer have to wait minutes while your sink drains or your tub empties, leaving a messy residue that you’ll have to clean afterward.
 Instead, the particles rinse away in the quick-moving water, for less clean up and more free time.

 Hydro jetting also reduces the occurrences of drain clogs altogether.
 As mineral buildup and waste accumulate on the sides of the pipes, it takes less and less material to stick in the narrowed pipe.
 Often, the inexorable buildup of hard water scale leads to almost daily toilet clogs and sink backups.
 Rather than dealing with the recurrent blockages, you can have SPT clean your drains to remove that scale, which reopens the pipe so that more material can pass through unimpeded.
 You’ll rarely need to deal with drain blockages, which not only saves you time but also money in repair costs.

 Bacteria, biological waste, household cleaning chemicals, decomposing paper – all of these things contribute to pipe corrosion that wears away at pipe walls and forms holes.
-Corrosion is the leading cause of pipe damage and costly sewer repairs, and eventually that expense can run into thousands of dollars.
-Hydro jetting removes all the foreign substances from the inside of the pipe, protecting it from later damage and decay.
+Corrosion is the leading cause of pipe damage and costly sewer repairs, and eventually, that expense can run up to thousands of dollars.
+Hydro jetting removes the foreign substances from the inside of the pipe, protecting it from further damage and decay.
 A cleaned drain pipe can last years longer than a dirty one, saving you money on repairs and preventing the frustration of a complicated sewer repair project.